To develop a dual degree proposal and secure the necessary authorizations and approvals, please follow and review each of the four steps below:

 - In all instances, the Notification Memo is to Cc Daniel Chang, Director for Academic Programs.
 For graduate-level proposals, Cc the Vice Provost and Dean of the Graduate School and Chair of the Graduate Professional Studies Committee (GPSC), and for undergraduate-level proposals, Cc the Vice Provost and Dean for Undergraduate Student Success and the Chair of the Undergraduate Committee (UC).

 - Ensure that the Notification Memo is on Office of the Dean Letterhead.
-If two or more Deans are involved, it is up to the Deans to determine which letterhead to use for the Notification Memo.

 - Notification Memos that are not on Office of the Dean Letterhead will be returned to the unit.